Daily Discipline #119

 Matthew 5:44a / Luke 6:27

-This is the direct opposite teaching of what we are commonly taught.
+This is opposite teaching to what we are commonly taught.
 The love referred to here is “agape love”.
 It is choosing to love with Christ’s love those that are the most unlovable.
 It is not a love that we can muster up on our own.
 It comes directly from Jesus Himself abiding in us and reaching out to a lost world through us.
 On our own, we are incapable of such selfless love.

 Day 22- What is Christ’s second command to us?